mmetsa/BattleShips/README.md

 The database Model can be created according to the Models in the Domain project.

+This project uses Entity Framework Core as the ORM system.

 * The WebApp database connection is created in appsettings.json
 * The Console App Database connection is created in Domain project BattleShipsDb class.